The Buddha’s core teachings can be summed up in four key points — these are known as the Four Noble Truths

 The truth of the cause of suffering

 Suffering emerges from craving for life to be other than it is.
 Life is impermanent and change is constant – we grow frustrated when the world doesn’t behave the way we think it should and our lives don’t conform to our expectations.
-The only certainty in life is that it will end.

 The truth of the end of suffering